Green-Software-Foundation/if/CONTRIBUTING.md

 ### Step 6: Pull Request

-Open a Pull Request from your fork of the repository to the `dev` branch of the IF repository with a clear title and description according to [template](.github/PULL_REQUEST_TEMPLATE.md).
+Open a Pull Request from your fork of the repository to the `main` branch of the IF repository with a clear title and description according to [template](.github/PULL_REQUEST_TEMPLATE.md).

 Pull requests will not be reviewed unless they pass all CI.
 This includes a lint check and running our unit tests.